18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-4-reimbursement.md

 ##### Selecting payment type

-**Payment type** for expenses: Anything paid for on the travel card should be marked as **IBA**, anything paid for using cash or a personal card should be marked as **CASH**. **CBA** is only used for air and rail expenses paid through Concur directly.
 Make sure you correctly indicate what was paid on the travel card vs personal means of payment to avoid [issues with reimbursement](#issues-with-reimbursement).

+* Use **IBA** for anything paid for on the travel card.
+Not seeing this option?
+[Add your travel card to your Concur profile](/first-time-travel-complete-concur-profile)
+* Use **CASH** for anything paid for using cash or a personal card.
+* **CBA** is only used for air and rail expenses paid through Concur directly.

 ##### Attaching receipts